apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump says Russell Vought will return as OMB director**
+**'I have no money': Thousands of Americans see their savings vanish in Synapse fintech crisis**

-You can read more about it [here](https://www.politico.com/news/2024/11/22/russell-vought-trump-omb-pick-00191191).
+You can read more about it [here](https://www.nbcnews.com/business/consumer/-no-money-thousands-americans-see-savings-vanish-synapse-fintech-crisi-rcna181419).

 ## Requirements
 - Python 3.8